 If you suspect a child is being abused or neglected, call 1-877-KYSAFE1.

-KVC works to prevent and heal child abuse and neglect in Kentucky and provides services for children and families is crisis including in-home family therapy (family preservation), foster family support and more.
-We invite you to join us in this work by becoming foster or adoptive parent, volunteering, or donating.
+KVC works to prevent and heal child abuse and neglect in Kentucky by providing family preservation and reunification services, behavioral health services and substance use treatment.
+We invite you to join us in this work by joining our team, volunteering, or donating.